-In order to achieve success, you don’t just have to do good work — you also have to get the word out there about your brand.
-As a graphic designer, the act of meeting people and promoting your skills and services might not come naturally.
-However, the importance of networking shouldn’t be overlooked since relationships are key to any business.
-In other words, the more robust your creative network, the more enduring your business will be.
+In order to achieve success, it’s not only about producing good work — you also have to get the word out there about your business.
+As a graphic designer the act of meeting people and promoting your services might not come naturally.
+However, the importance of establishing your creative network shouldn’t be overlooked since relationships are key to any business.
+In short, the more robust your creative network the more enduring your business will be.

-At the same time, consider reaching out to industry peers with skill sets that complement yours, such as web developers, photographers, to name a few — you never know when they might refer projects to you, or vice versa.
+At the same time, try to reach out to industry peers with skill sets that complement yours.
+For example, as a web designer you might want connect with web developers and copywriters.
+You never know when they might refer projects to you, or vice versa.

 USING SOCIAL MEDIA

-Next, find out how to connect with the people you’ve identified.
-Social media is probably the fastest and easiest way to establish your creative network.
-The best ones will allow you to showcase your work, connect to the right people, and keep you updated on the latest design trends — all with just a click of the mouse.
+Next, connect with the people you have identified through social media, which is probably the easiest way to establish and expand your creative network.
+The best ones, such as Instagram and Twitter, will allow you to showcase your work, connect with the right people, and keep you updated on the latest design trends with just a click of the mouse.

 Facebook Groups are all about communication, sharing, and interaction.
-You will find groups for everything and everyone, so take your time to explore and join those that are ideal for your purpose.
+You will find groups for everything and everyone, so explore and join those that are ideal for your purposes.

 Twitter makes it easy for you to follow creatives who inspire you.
 Make yourself visible by commenting on and favoriting tweets, or even strike up a conversation by sending a Direct Message.
 Also, learn to use hashtags to discover conversations that might interest you.

-LinkedIn is a social networking service for business professionals — exactly the people you should network with.
-Be sure to create and publish your own content if you want to increase your visibility.
+LinkedIn is a social networking service for business professionals — exactly the kind of people you should network with.
+Be sure to create and publish your own content to increase visibility.
 SlideShare is also part of LinkedIn, and gets a lot of traffic from business owners.
 As a suggestion, consider turning your portfolio into a SlideShare deck, so others can comment and give feedback.

 Instagram is perfect for a graphic designer.
-Not only are there tons of inspiration, you can also share your work for all the world to see.
-Don’t forget to tag your images with relevant hashtags in order to reach out to the right people and gain followers.
+Not only are there tons of inspiration and talented creatives, you can also share your work for all the world to see.
+Don’t forget to tag your images with relevant hashtags in order to reach the right people and gain followers.
 When others like or comment, follow them back and do the same whenever you can.

-Besides the services mentioned above, there are also ones that are made specially for creatives.
+Besides those mentioned above, there are also others that are made specially for creatives.

 Dribbble is a hub of activity and inspiration.
 Similar to Behance, you can follow your favorite designers and ask for feedback on your work.

-If you’re interested in color inspiration and trends, then COLOURlovers is worth checking out.
+If you are interested in color inspiration and trends, then COLOURlovers is worth checking out.
 The community is made up of all kinds of people, gathered together under the common love of color.

-Instead of reaching out people, you might want to let them come to you by creating a blog.
-Blogging helps you get discovered on social media and establishes you as an authority.
-In other words, you’re creating your own social media presence and networking with people who are interested in your content.
+Instead of reaching out people, why not let them come to you by having a blog?
+Blogging will get you discovered on the internet, and if done right will establish you as an authority in the field.
+By having your own online presence it will be easier to network with people who are already interested in what you have to say.

 GETTING OUT THERE

-Learning to listen goes a long way to building relationships.
-Sometimes, you’re too focused on your own thoughts, and not pay enough attention to what’s being said.
-As such, it’s important to show that you’re listening and respond appropriately.
-You can also ask open-ended questions to facilitate the conversation.
+Learning to listen is one of the most important skills to building strong relationships.
+Oftentimes people are too focused on their own thoughts and don’t pay enough attention to what the other party is saying.
+As such, it’s important to show that you are listening and respond appropriately.
+One quick tip is to ask open-ended questions to facilitate the conversation.

 Networking is a two-way street, which means you should give back as much — if not more — than you take.
-At the same time, you shouldn’t feel the need to put others down and make sure that feedback is well-thought-out and constructive.
-Finally, if someone doesn’t respond to you, don’t take it too personally; there are always others who will appreciate what you have to offer.
+At the same time, you shouldn’t feel the need to put others down.
+Make sure that any feedback you give is well-thought-out and constructive.
+Finally, if someone responds negatively to you don’t take it too personally, as there are always others who will appreciate what you have to offer.

-You need time and practice to establish your creative network, but keep a positive outlook and approach each new person with good intentions.
-By connecting to the right people, they will be able to help you grow and achieve success as a freelance graphic designer.
+It will take time establish your creative network, but keep a positive outlook and approach everyone with good intentions.
+By connecting with the right people, they will certainly help you grow and achieve success as a freelance graphic designer.